felipeji/GOTO-XBs_docs/docs/quick_start.rst

 Downloading GOTO-XBs Repository
 -------------------------------

-The source code for GOTO-XBS is hosted on the GOTO GitHub page.
+The source code for GOTO-XBs is hosted on the GOTO GitHub page.
 To developing GOTO-XBs locally, you can clone the repository in : https://github.com/GOTO-OBS/goto-xbs.git